anzusystems/common-admin/docs/editor/nodes/embed-cross-box/index.md

 ```

 ## Crossbox JSONContent
- - theoretically can contain all doc with all nodes from these docs
+ - theoretically can contain doc with all nodes from these docs